dimarudik/bublik/README.md

-# Tool for Data Transfer from Oracle to PostgreSQL OR from PostgreSQL to PostgreSQL
+# Tool for Data Transfer from Oracle to PostgreSQL or from PostgreSQL to PostgreSQL

 This tool facilitates the efficient transfer of data from Oracle to PostgreSQL or from PostgreSQL to PostgreSQL.<br>
 The quickest method for extracting data from Oracle is by using `ROWID` (employing `dbms_parallel_execute` to segment the data into chunks).